iwandejong/epi-org/README.md

 ### User Story 1: Manager

 As a manager I want to be able to perform CRUD operations on the staff from our company for who I’m responsible.
-I also want to receive notifications from them, and should be able to pass it on to the next person that works above me (if necessary).
-The idea is to solve the problem as quickly as possible.
+I want full control over the staff and be able to see the hierarchy tree to keep my company organized and well-structured.

 ### User Story 2: Employee

 As an employee I want to be able to perform CRUD operations on the staff from our company for who I’m responsible.
-I also want to receive notifications from them, and should be able to pass it on to the next person that works above me (if necessary).
-The idea is to solve the problem as quickly as possible.
+I also want to see the hierarchy tree to be able to see where I fit in the organization.
+I want to be able to see my own details and update them if necessary.

 ## Architecture